Financial translations – where numbers and language meet

-Hard factors made interesting
+Hard facts made interesting

-Nevertheless, when translating these strategic documents, the focus should not be purely on ‘hard factors’ such as figures, data, etc. – it is just as important to ensure that the annual report, the press release or the investor information is easy to read and interesting.
+Nevertheless, when translating these strategic documents, the focus should not be purely on ‘hard facts’ such as figures, data, etc. – it is just as important to ensure that the annual report, the press release or the investor information is easy to read and interesting.

 Corporate language is another key consideration: every company has its own tone of voice, which must be reflected in all documents.